little1d/SpectrumWorld/README.md

 **IMPORTANT!** Make sure to replace the `favicon.ico` under `static/images/` with one of your own, otherwise your favicon is going to be a dreambooth image of me.

+## GitHub Pages Deployment

+This project is configured with GitHub Actions for automatic deployment to GitHub Pages.

+### Setup Instructions

+1. **Enable GitHub Pages:**
+   - Go to your repository settings
+   - Navigate to "Pages" in the left sidebar
+   - Under "Source", select "GitHub Actions"

+2. **Automatic Deployment:**
+   - The website will automatically deploy when you push to the `main` or `master` branch
+   - You can also manually trigger deployment from the "Actions" tab

+3. **Custom Domain (Optional):**
+   - In the Pages settings, you can add a custom domain
+   - Add a `CNAME` file to the root directory with your domain name

+### Deployment Workflow

+The `.github/workflows/deploy.yml` file handles the deployment process:

+- Triggers on push to main/master branch
+- Uses GitHub's official Pages deployment action
+- Deploys the entire project directory as a static site

 ## Components

 - Teaser video